fromnineteen80/stakeholder/stakeholder_project_findings.md

 **2. The "Add Task" Everywhere Philosophy**

-In HP's campaign, team members needed to log:
+In The organization's campaign, team members needed to log:
 - Meetings (from Outlook)
 - Emails (from Gmail)
 - Calls (from mobile)